(Updated February 2020)

 When it comes to public speaking something similar applies.
 If you are calm the chances are that you will come across as laid back but not particularly effective or dynamic.
 However, with presenting, being very nervous doesn’t serve you well either.
 When you start to show visible signs of fear such as shaking, sweating, or going red, you become focused on what is happening to you rather than what you are saying, to the detriment of your performance.

-What you want is to hit that sweet spot, where a bit of nervousness gives you optimal performance.
+You want to hit that sweet spot, where a bit of nervousness gives you optimal performance.
 Remember that those nerves are a sign that your body is preparing to perform.
 You want enough adrenalin to enhance your performance but not so much that it starts to undermine it.
+The Yerkes-Dobson Law explains this relationship between stress and performance and the corresponding 'inverted U' graph - where performance increases with nerves before sharply decreasing.

 But if you are someone who is very fearful of public speaking to the extent that it is affecting your performance, how do you go about reducing your fear?
 Initially you need a safe space to practice so you can build up evidence that you can present effectively – or at least without anything really bad happening.
 There is a great TED talk by Eduardo Briceno “How to get better at the things you care about” about how we should spend more time in the ‘learning zone’ and less in the ‘performance zone’.